 Experience Marketing in Leisure and Tourism

 As marketing is a key instrument in the leisure and tourism industry, the master’s course in Experience Marketing will immerse you into the field of marketing and market research, zeroing in on the leisure and tourism industry and the experience economy.
-The pros and cons of various research techniques, such as web surveys, is one of the topics addressed in this course.
+The pros and cons of various research techniques is one of the topics addressed in this course.

 Analysing Leisure Interactions

 You are introduced to the field of practice theories and core concepts of leisure and tourism studies.
 You work in groups to study issues related to authenticity, new media or happiness.